grafana/terraform-provider-grafana/website/docs/r/data_source.html.md

 * `postgres_version` - (PostgreSQL) Postgres version as a number
   (903/904/905/906/1000) meaning v9.3, v9.4, …, v10.

+* `profile` - (CloudWatch) The credentials profile name to use when authentication type is set as 'Credentials file'.

 * `query_timeout` - (Prometheus) Timeout for queries made to the Prometheus data source in seconds.